christineyong/justbuildstuff/index.md

 Which verticals are incubators investing in?

 ### Discovered in Singapore
 What research areas is Singapore investing and performing in?
-What can we translate into an enterprise solution?
+What could we translate into an enterprise solution?

 [**NRF Features**](https://www.nrf.gov.sg/features/features)